Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 The Seven Stars train cruises the striking landscapes of Kyushu island…

 Japan is made up of an extraordinary archipelago of hundreds of inhabited islands, extending more than 3,000 km from north to south, running through various climate zones.
-There are four main islands including Hokkaido in the north, Honshu (the main island where one finds Tokyo, Kyoto and Mt Fuji), Shikoku island, and then Kyushu in the south.
+There are four main islands including Hokkaido in the north, Honshu (the main island where one finds Tokyo, Kyoto and Mt Fuji), Shikoku Island, and then Kyushu in the south.

 My Seven Stars experience began at the gleaming new Hakata station.
 My luggage, labelled with elegant tags with the gold star logo of the train, was taken aboard whilst I proceeded to the Seven Stars Kinsei departure lounge.
 One leaves behind the pristine glass, steel and marble atriums of the modern station and enters an exclusive club lounge filled with the gentle melodies of the pianist and violinist.